bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 So like, you know, and GitHub actually changed from master branches to main branches, which you have to go back in and change the defaults or all your script breaks.
 So anyway, so like, but let's say this, these are friendly, sort of friendly actors, right?
 Like, they actually want to work on some cool stuff or they want to hire people to work on some cool stuff and things that everybody wants.
-Right.
-How, how do people go about that?
+How do people go about that?
-How, how do people just go and sort of like, Hey, I want to, I want this done, right.
+How do people just go and sort of like, Hey, I want this done?
-I may not be a cool there.
+I may not be cool there.
-I want, I want this amazing thing done and I'm willing to fund it.
+I want this amazing thing done and I'm willing to fund it.
-How would that, how would people go about that?
+How would people go about that?

 James O'Beirne: 00:26:19